 Mixing resin is beyond pretty important.
-In fact, it’s everything to your resin success.
-And avoiding problems like sticky resin.
+In fact, it’s EVERYTHING to your resin success.

-So let’s start with some resin mixing basics that apply to all epoxy resins.
+So let’s start with resin mixing basics that apply to all epoxy resins.

 1. Epoxy resin comes in a two-part system: the Part A resin and the Part B hardener.
 They go together like a lock and key.
 Just like you have to use a specific key to unlock a specific door, you have to use the hardener specific to your epoxy.

 2. When you buy an epoxy resin kit, it will come with both parts.
 You should never have to buy them separately.